US vice president Pence makes his 1st visit to Auschwitz

 - Ocasio-Cortez learned lobbyists pay people to avoid waiting in lines on the Hill.
 She's not pleased.

+The two couples walked side-by-side to the wall and bowed their heads before it.

+They moved to the nearby satellite camp of Birkenau, the site of the murder of Jews from across Europe.
+There they stood silently before a historic cattle car on the train tracks that were used to bring Jews to their deaths there.

-The vast complex includes surviving barracks and watchtowers as well as the ruins of gas chambers and crematoria where the Nazis murdered people and burned their bodies.
+The vast Auschwitz complex, which is today a state museum, also includes surviving barracks and watchtowers as well as the ruins of gas chambers and crematoria where the Nazis murdered people and burned their bodies.

+The visit comes a day after Pence also visited commemorating the suffering of the Jewish and Polish people in Warsaw during the war.

+It also comes a day after Pence accused Britain, France, Germany and the European Union as a whole of trying to evade U.S. sanctions on Iran and called on the EU to join the Trump administration in withdrawing from the landmark 2015 nuclear deal with Iran.